 So, the bottom line, if you have a great event, people will want to come, and if they know it is for a good cause and they are getting a good value, they'll be willing to pay for admission to your fundraiser party.

-Here are links to some other easy, yet fun and profitable party ideas that can be used for fundraising:
+A lot of great ideas, with explanations and helpful hints are on our page of Charity Party Ideas.
+Here are an additional few links to some other easy, yet fun and profitable party ideas that can be used for fundraising:

 Fundraising Party Ideas for the whole family: